alecngai/NSUS_BI_Assessment/README.md

 ## The UK team was elated with your acquisition dashboard and has requested a Life Time Value model to project the value of newly signed up customers.
 **a.
 How would you design such a model?**<br />

+Tools: Pandas, Numpy, and Matplotlib, Sci-kit

+Customer Lifetime Value is defined as revenue over liftime, minus variable costs (including costs of good sold), discounted at a company-specific rate, does not include cusotmer acquisition costs.

+First calculation is customer lifetime spend

+- Align all customers by the date of first deposit & first gameplay
+- Exclude customers who don't have enough history
+- Calculate cumulative spending to date over time
+- Average across all customers

+We will base our model on past data, and predict / estimate future data, we will then combine the two sets of data and base our anaysis on the total set of data.
+The reason we exclude customers who dont have enough history, is it will skew the model, when their lifetime spend is not over, so we will have to do a quick analysis to determine average lifetime of a customer and exclude customers from this date for example, any customer who hasnt been playing on GGpoker for more than 2+ year will be excluded, and we will use another model to predict their values.

+Modeling transaction counts

+A Poisson process

+Analyzing companies at the grain of a customer

+Initial look at customer lifetime spend [metrics]

+Estimation [models

+Models, applied to data [uses]]

 **b.
 What variables would you use?**<br />

+Purchases (Revenue)

+Costs of goods sold (COGS)
+Variable costs
+Customer acquisition cost (CAC)

 **c.
 How much data would you need to have statistical significance?**